 - 3. The details of the complaint were as follows: - a.
-The Data Subject submitted an access request to the Respondent after they noted that their Facebook and Instagram accounts appeared to have been disabled.
-The Data Subject stated that their Facebook account may have been hacked. - b.
-The Data Subject was dissatisfied with the response received from the Respondent as they remained unable to access their accounts and their data.
-Accordingly, the Data Subject lodged a complaint with the DPC.
+The Data Subject made an access request to the Respondent seeking to regain access to their Facebook account.
+The Data Subject noted that their Facebook account appeared to have been hacked and had been suspended as a result. - b.
+The Data Subject was unable to appeal the account suspension and was unable to regain access via the self-service tools and links they were directed to in the Respondent's response.
+Accordingly, the Data Subject subsequently lodged a complaint with the DPC.